lesnitsky/node-ts-express-docker-starter/README.md

-# Node Typescript Starter
+# Node Typescript Docker Starter

-A preconfgiured template for Node.js apps with Typescript and Express
+A preconfgiured template for Node.js apps with Typescript and Express + Docker

 ## What's included